 As we move into 2014 without Congressional action on TRIA, the reaction of the marketplace is expected to become more pronounced.
 It is imperative that employers prepare to address the concentration issues with their carriers.
 This will help lessen the impact of these concerns and position employers to receive optimal terms on their risk management programs.

 - Workers Comp Turns 100

 - The Most Extreme Workers Comp Fraud Cases

-- Insurance Industry Races against Clock to Address TRIA Issues
+- A Race against the Clock to Address TRIA Issues

 - California Seeks to Limit Pro Athlete Workers Comp Claims